-The Application was lodged by PFG Building Glass, a division of PG Group (Pty) Ltd (Applicant), being the only producer of the subject product in the Southern African Customs Union (SACU).
+The application was lodged by PFG Building Glass, a division of PG Group (Pty) Ltd ("the Applicant"), being the only producer of the subject product in the Southern African Customs Union ("SACU").

-The Applicant alleges that the expiry of the duty would likely lead to recurrence of dumping and material injury.
-The Applicant submitted sufficient evidence and established a prima facie case to enable the Commission to arrive at a reasonable conclusion that a sunset review investigation of the anti-dumping duty on unframed glass mirrors originating in or imported from the Republic of India, should be initiated.
+The Applicant alleges that the expiry of the duty would likely lead to the recurrence of dumping and material injury.
+The Applicant submitted sufficient evidence and established a prima facie case to enable the Commission to arrive at a reasonable conclusion that a sunset review investigation of the anti-dumping duty on unframed glass mirrors originating in or imported from Indonesia, should be initiated.